SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Deprecation of Assets move feature

-In the 10.17 version release, we have introduced an improved way of viewing the hierarchical representation of an asset with our new Asset Tree feature.
-This will replace the deprecated Asset Navigator feature which allowed users to navigate to different assets and move them to another asset hierarchy.
-With the new Asset Tree feature, users can easily view the hierarchical representation of an asset and navigate to different hierarchies.
+In the 10.17 version release, we have introduced an improved way of viewing the hierarchical representation of an asset with our new Asset tree feature.
+This will replace the deprecated Asset navigator feature which allowed users to navigate to different assets and move them to another asset hierarchy.
+With the new Asset tree feature, users can easily view the hierarchical representation of an asset and navigate to different hierarchies.